Minyus/pipelinex/README.md

 PipelineX is a Python package to develop pipelines for rapid Machine/Deep Learning experimentation.

-Comparision with other pipeline/workflow packages, Airflow, Luigi, Gokart, and Kedro, is available [here]( https://github.com/Minyus/Python_Packages_for_Pipeline_Workflow ).
+Comparision with other pipeline/workflow packages, Airflow, Luigi, Gokart, Metaflow, and Kedro, is available [here]( https://github.com/Minyus/Python_Packages_for_Pipeline_Workflow ).